uidaholib/sbProgram/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
 Download the scripts that you wish to run.
 Make sure you are running Python 3 or have it converted to Python 2 syntax.
-Thus far, you only need to have the correct libraries installed (see below) and run the script in whatever console/terminal/command line you prefer.

 ### Prerequisites